Bathtor/ep-explorer/README.md

 ## TODO

 ### Definitely
-Add habitats and settlements for and around
-- Neptune
-- Pluto
+- Add labels to distance indicator
-- Eris
+- Calculate light lag
-- Kuiper Belt

 ### Nice to have
 - Travel Calc